epoiesen/source/source/_posts/walking-from-dunning.md

 I'm relying on sheep tracks now.
 They're a bit meandering, and not much more than one boot wide, but they're better than the grassy tussocks and clumps of heather that lie on each side.

 Coming over a rise, I catch a first sight of the wind turbines on the far side of Coul Glen.
-The question I'm trying to figure out is, where did the herders take the cattle from Keltie up to the Common Dunning?
+The question I'm trying to figure out is, where did the herders take the cattle from Keltie up to the Common of Dunning?
 The cattle tracks are very clear down by Scores Farm, where the cattle were funnelled between the enclosures.
 But up here they could spread out across the broad hillslope, so they were never concentrated enough to dig out the parallel V-shaped ditches that mark their repeated passage further down.

 ![Cattle track](/imgs/Given/Given19 Cattle track.JPG)
 *Cattle creating a track through the bracken on Beldhill, 29 June 2016 (Michael Given)*